Omicron symptoms: What to look out for from new Covid variant

 Related video: Everything we know about the new Covid variant

-Before the Covid-19 pandemic, if you got a sniffle and a headache, you might dismiss it as an ordinary cold and carry on as normal, even if you felt a little rough around the edges.
-But during cold and flu season, how can you be sure it’s a cold and not the coronavirus?

-The common cold is caused by a different strain of virus to Covid-19.
-But with the rapidly-spreading Omicron variant often causing mild symptoms, such as stuffy nose, sore head and sore throat, it is very hard to tell the difference without testing.
+Lateral flow tests provided an answer but the subsequent emergence of the new Omicron variant in late November has complicated the picture still further as its symptoms are slightly different - stuffy nose, sore throat - and because it cannot yet be specifically identified by home test kits, which simply tell us whether someone is Covid-positive or negative, not which strain they have contracted.

-Professor Tim Spector, from Britain’s ZOE Covid app, said it was more important than ever to get tested even without symptoms.
+Professor Tim Spector, from Britain’s ZOE Covid app, said it is now more important than ever to get tested - even without symptoms - as we seek to bring the new variant under control against soaring infection rates.

-He said that data from the ZOE study app suggests that about half of all cases of Delta are being “missed” because they are not presenting with “classic” Covid symptoms of fever, new and persistent cough and a loss or change of smell or taste.
+He said that data from the ZOE study app suggests that about half of all cases of Delta are being “missed” because people are only on the lookout for the “classic” Covid symptoms of fever, new and persistent cough and a loss or change of smell or taste they have been told to expect by the official guidance, whereas a mild case may not result in all of the conditions on that checklist being experienced.

-“Omicron is probably more, much more similar to the mild variants we’re seeing in people who have been vaccinated with Delta than anything else,” he said.
+“Omicron is probably much more similar to the mild variants we’re seeing in people who have been vaccinated [but still subsequently taken ill] with Delta than anything else,” he said.

 “And so it is going to be producing cold-like symptoms that people won’t recognise as Covid if they just believe the official government advice.”

-Christina Marriott, chief executive of the Royal Society for Public Health (RSPH) says: “Growing evidence shows that people who’ve received two doses of the vaccine typically present with less severe symptoms, such as headache, runny nose, sneezing, sore throat, and loss of smell.
+Christina Marriott, chief executive of the Royal Society for Public Health says: “Growing evidence shows that people who’ve received two doses of the vaccine typically present with less severe symptoms, such as headache, runny nose, sneezing, sore throat and loss of smell.

 “It’s important for people who’ve been fully vaccinated to stay vigilant for cold-like symptoms and get tested if they’re living or working around people who are at greater risk from the disease.”